 Why Refurbished Tech Is One of the Smartest Cost-Saving Moves for SMEs

-In a market where IT spending keeps climbing — and Australian technology costs are forecast to exceed $172 billion by 2026 — refurbished business-grade devices have become one of the most overlooked ways to cut costs without sacrificing performance.
+In a market where IT spend keeps climbing, refurbished business-grade devices are one of the most overlooked ways to cut costs without sacrificing performance.

-Andy, the owner, was exceptional.
-This is not an ad — just credit where credit is due.
-He helped us secure dozens of towers and devices at a fraction of the cost of new hardware and somehow had the entire shipment sent from Sydney to Perth in just three days.
-The performance has been solid, reliable, and exactly what the team needed for day-to-day operations.
+Andy, the owner, was exceptional — not an ad, just credit where it is due.
+He helped us secure dozens of towers and devices at a fraction of the cost of new hardware and had the shipment sent from Sydney to Perth in three days.
+Performance has been solid, reliable, and exactly what the team needed for day-to-day operations.

 Why refurbished tech makes sense